-DI : 4:00 : AFFIDAVIT
+: AFFIDAVIT

-INF Plaintiff 'ORMATION : CHILD CUSTODY
+Plaintiff : CHILD CUSTODY

+INF ORMATION

+:

 Vs. : Pursuant to R.C.
 3109.27

+:

 : Case No

 Defendant :

-real location of parental rights and re , being duly sworn, states as follows concerning the esponsibilities of the minor child(ren) in this action, to wit:
+, l being duly sworn, states as follows concerning the

+eall ocation of parental rights and respon nsibilities of the minor child(ren) in this action, to wit:

-1.
+1. Beginning with the child(ren)'s present address, state where the child(ren) lived within

+the last five (5) years, the nam es and present addresses of the person with whom the

+child(ren) lived during that perio d.

+Places the child(ren) have lived ' '

 and the duration: and their present address:

 At: With:

-From: To: Now At:
+From: To:

 At: With:

+From: To:

+Δ t• W:4h.

+At.
+With:

+At: To:

 From: To: Now At:

-At: With:

-From: To: Now At:
+At: To: From: To:

-At: With:

-1100

-where and when.
 I (do / do not) have any information about any parenting proceeding concerning the child(ren) pending in a Court of this or any other state.
 If so, indicate the case number and the name and address of the Court.
-I (do / do not) know of any persons to this proceeding who claim to have physical custody or claims to be the child(ren)'s parent, or is designated as a residential parent and/or legal custodian, or visitation and/or parenting time with respect to the child(ren).
-If so, please explain.
-I (have / do not have) information about whether or not a party to this proceeding hat been convicted or pled guilty to any criminal offense involving any act that resulted in child being an abused child or a neglected child or in a case in which a child has been adjudicated an abused child or a neglected child, to be the perpetrator of the abuse of neglect that was the basis of the adjudication.
-If so, please explain. rstand that I have a continuing duty to inform the Court of any parenting proceeding ning this or any other state of which I obtain information during this proceeding.
-Name (Affiant)
+I (do / do not) know of any persons to this proceeding who claim to have physical custody or claims to be the child(ren)'s parent, or is designated as a residential parent and/or legal custodian, or visitation and/or parenting time with respect to the child(ren) If so, please explain.
+I (have / do not have) information about whether or not a party to this proceeding has been convicted or pled guilty to any criminal offense involving any act that resulted in a child being an abused child or a neglected child or in a case in which a child has been adjudicated an abused child or a neglected child, to be the perpetrator of the abuse of neglect that was the basis of the adjudication.
+If so, please explain. rstand that I have a continuing duty to inform the Court of any parenting proceeding ning this or any other state of which I obtain information during this proceeding. : Name (Affiant)